 This card is tailored for Hyatt enthusiasts, offering:

-5 Elite Qualifying Nights each year.
+5 Elite Qualifying Nights for every $10,000 spent in a calendar year.

 With Chase Ultimate Rewards cards like the Chase Sapphire Preferred® Card, Sapphire Reserve®, or Freedom Flex™, you can earn points by: